GoWeb-Internship/gw-fe-marathon-project/content/chapters/start/en.md

           Chatbot link **👉 <https://t.me/goit_html_ua_bot>**
+        question_range: "2"
       - id: "1666697660177"
         question_title: I﻿'m newcomer in IT, what I have to do?
         description: It's perfect!
 After all, the marathon was developed for beginners and those, who want to try their hand at programming😎
         question_range: "3"
+      - id: "1666698056120"
+        question_title: C﻿an I take the marathon by mobile phone?
+        description: You need a computer or laptop to complete the marathon successfully.
+After all, you are beginner programmers and you will definitely "work" for real **👌**
+        question_range: "4"
 chapter_range: "1"
 ---